anapolsky/equipment-activation/README.md

   - Simulates a 60-second processing delay and returns a success response.

 - **Service B**
-  - Endpoint: `POST /api/v1/equipment/cpe/{id}` (returns a unique task ID immediately).
+  - Endpoint: `POST /api/v1/equipment/cpe/{id}`
+  - Returns a unique task ID
-  - Checks task status at `GET /api/v1/equipment/cpe/{id}/task/{task}`.
+  - Checks task status at `GET /api/v1/equipment/cpe/{id}/task/{task}`
-  - Uses RabbitMQ to dispatch tasks and receive results.
+  - Uses RabbitMQ to publish tasks and consume results

 - **Task Executor**
-  - Listens on RabbitMQ queue `equipment_tasks`.
+  - Listens on queue `equipment_tasks`
-  - Calls Service A to process the configuration.
+  - Calls Service A to process the configuration
-  - Publishes the result on the `equipment_results` queue.
+  - Publishes the result to the queue `equipment_results`

 ### Prerequisites